 Sign-up is through an online form, which you can access from the drop-shipping page.
 This is an automatic process and you’ll receive an email with a confirmation link.
 At the moment you can only integrate our app for drop-shipping with Shopify.

-Once you’re logged into your account, you can create your products using the design tool.
+Once you’re logged into your account, you can create your products using the design tool and our Product Mockup generator.
 There is a warning within the tool about the bleed area, which runs around the outer edges and seams.
 You want to make sure that you fill this area, so as not to leave white parts in your design.
 Keep important features out of these areas though, as they may be cut-off when the seamstresses stitch it all together.
 The entire product range is all-over printed so there is no print area to worry about.
 Although some products are single-sided – for example, silk scarves.

 Printful has currently got four facilities, with a fifth coming soon.
 Two in America (Los Angeles, CA and Charlotte NC), one in Mexico (Tijuana) and one in Latvia (Riga).
 The next facility will be opening in Spain (Barcelona).
 Most things are made within the US fulfilment facilities.
 Although some can be created in Latvia, often they are routed through that facility rather than printed there.
 Printful tells us that this is due to the quality that they expect from their garments not being found with their European suppliers.
 They say that standard fulfilment time is 2-7 business days.